Nellousan/px2ansi/README.md

 pip3 install -r requirements.txt
 ```

-Now, you can simply run `python3 px2ansi.py` just like yoo would do with `pta`.
+Now, you can simply run `python3 px2ansi.py` just like yoo would do with `px2ansi`.
 For example:
 ```
 python3 px2ansi.py your_image.png
 ```